 Here’s what I found.

 Through the National Registry, I found out the owner of the car, the make, model, year purchased, how paid.
 I found out his personal identification number, his mother’s maiden name, his married status (divorced), ex-wife’s name, and nationality.
+I already know that, since his license plate number ends in 3, that he’s not allowed driving within city limits on Tuesdays due to the weekly vehicle-usage restrictions so I’ll know when his car’s at home unattended and when he’ll be travelling by other means.
 From there I searched him out on social media.
 I found pics of him, his girlfriend, and his children. (who, smartly, did not have their faces shown) Now, he’s a former photographer who’s now trained in the field of behavioral psychology field (as his car has a bumper-sticker “psychologist and proud of it!”), as is his live-in girlfriend/wife, who specializes in working with children and high-risk youths in the same field.
 She also has a conflict resolution specialization so I figured, coupled with the psychology, this might be a hard “mark.”
 I found out her name (they’re not married), both of his children’s names, sexes, and their general ages. (one, the girl, is at least 3 or under due to the child-seat in the car and the “baby on-board sign, knowing a little about child-seat/age rules here), boy around 8.
 I found out the general area where they live and the exact areas where they go back-and-forth from points of work.
 I found both cell numbers and the company they’re subcontracted by, including their own offshoot companies.

 From here I found him on a heritage/geneology site and, not wanting to open an actual account and pay money, I went the general synopsis route and scraped together info stumbled across pertaining to his family tree.
 His father died in 2012 at the age of 51.
 He was divorced in 2012 as well. (connection?)
 I found out his grandparents’ names and mother’s age as well.
 Had I paid for site-entry, I would’ve found out his last 2 known addresses for census and voting purposes, likely opening the door to find his new and current residency, had I been inclined and motivated.